flowdas/typeable/docs/api/typeable.rst

 .. function:: dump(obj: JsonValue, fp, *, ensure_ascii=False, separators=(',', ':'), **kw)

-   A function that wraps the standard library :func:`json.dump` function so that *obj* arguments are automatically converted to :data:`JsonValue`.
+   A function that wraps the standard library :func:`json.dump` function so that *obj* arguments are automatically converted to :class:`JsonValue`.

    This function has changed the default values for the *ensure_ascii* and *separators* arguments.

 .. function:: dumps(obj: JsonValue, *, ensure_ascii=False, separators=(',', ':'), **kw)

-   A function that wraps the standard library :func:`json.dumps` function so that *obj* arguments are automatically converted to :data:`JsonValue`.
+   A function that wraps the standard library :func:`json.dumps` function so that *obj* arguments are automatically converted to :class:`JsonValue`.

    This function has changed the default values for the *ensure_ascii* and *separators* arguments.